psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    by 0 opposite-spin and 1.76 same-spin contributions, with any singles carried along. doi: 10.1021/ct6002737

+.. psivar:: SCS(N)-OMP2 CORRELATION ENERGY
+   SCS(N)-OMP2 TOTAL ENERGY
+   SCSN-OMP2 CORRELATION ENERGY
+   SCSN-OMP2 TOTAL ENERGY

+   Two spellings of a discontinued QCVariable that may still appear because the code is frozen pending an update.

+.. psivar:: SCS-OMP2 TOTAL ENERGY
+   SCS-OMP2 CORRELATION ENERGY

+   The total electronic energy [Eh] and correlation energy component [Eh] for the OMP2-like method formed by reweighting :psivar:`OMP2 DOUBLES ENERGY` by 6/5 opposite-spin and 1/3 same-spin contributions, with any singles carried along.

+.. psivar:: SCS-MP3 TOTAL ENERGY
+   SCS-MP3 CORRELATION ENERGY

+   The total electronic energy [Eh] and correlation energy component [Eh] for the MP3-like method formed by reweighting the difference between :psivar:`MP3 DOUBLES ENERGY` and :psivar:`MP2 DOUBLES ENERGY` by 0.25, atop the SCS-MP2 energy, with any singles carried along.

+.. psivar:: SCS-OMP3 TOTAL ENERGY
+   SCS-OMP3 CORRELATION ENERGY

+   The total electronic energy [Eh] and correlation energy component [Eh] for the OMP3-like method formed by reweighting the difference between :psivar:`OMP3 DOUBLES ENERGY` and :psivar:`OMP2 DOUBLES ENERGY` by 0.25, atop the SCS-OMP2 energy, with any singles carried along.

+.. psivar:: SOS-MP2 TOTAL ENERGY
+   SOS-MP2 CORRELATION ENERGY

+   The total electronic energy [Eh] and correlation energy component [Eh] for the MP2-like method formed by reweighting :psivar:`MP2 DOUBLES ENERGY` by 1.3 opposite-spin and 0 same-spin contributions, with any singles carried along.

+.. psivar:: SOS-OMP2 TOTAL ENERGY
+   SOS-OMP2 CORRELATION ENERGY

+   The total electronic energy [Eh] and correlation energy component [Eh] for the OMP2-like method formed by reweighting :psivar:`OMP2 DOUBLES ENERGY` by 1.2 opposite-spin and 0 same-spin contributions, with any singles carried along.

+.. psivar:: SOS-OMP3 TOTAL ENERGY
+   SOS-OMP3 CORRELATION ENERGY

+   The total electronic energy [Eh] and correlation energy component [Eh] for the OMP3-like method formed by reweighting the difference between :psivar:`OMP3 DOUBLES ENERGY` and :psivar:`OMP2 DOUBLES ENERGY` by 0.25, atop the SOS-OMP2 energy using non-canonical weighting, with any singles carried along.

+.. psivar:: SOS-PI-MP2 TOTAL ENERGY
+   SOS-PI-MP2 CORRELATION ENERGY

+   The total electronic energy [Eh] and correlation energy component [Eh] for the MP2-like method formed by reweighting :psivar:`MP2 DOUBLES ENERGY` by 1.4 opposite-spin and 0 same-spin contributions, with any singles carried along.

+.. psivar:: TDDFT ROOT 0 -> ROOT m EXCITATION ENERGY - h SYMMETRY
+   TD-fctl ROOT 0 -> ROOT m EXCITATION ENERGY - h SYMMETRY ADC ROOT 0 -> ROOT m EXCITATION ENERGY - h SYMMETRY EOM-CCSD ROOT 0 -> ROOT m EXCITATION ENERGY - h SYMMETRY

+   The excitation energy of given method from ground state to root m in h symmetry (if available).
+DFT functional labeled if canonical.

+.. psivar:: TDDFT ROOT n TOTAL ENERGY - h SYMMETRY TD-fctl ROOT n TOTAL ENERGY - h SYMMETRY
+   ADC ROOT n TOTAL ENERGY - h SYMMETRY
+   EOM-CCSD ROOT n TOTAL ENERGY - h SYMMETRY

+   The total energy of given method from ground state to root m in h symmetry.

+.. psivar:: ADC ROOT 0 -> ROOT m CORRELATION ENERGY - h SYMMETRY
+   EOM-CCSD ROOT 0 -> ROOT m CORRELATION ENERGY - h SYMMETRY

+   The correlation energy of given method from ground state reference energy to root m in h symmetry.

+.. psivar:: TD-fctl ROOT 0 -> ROOT m OSCILLATOR STRENGTH (LEN) - h SYMMETRY TD-fctl ROOT 0 -> ROOT m OSCILLATOR STRENGTH (VEL) - h SYMMETRY

+   The oscillator strength in length or velocity gauge of named method from ground state to root m in h symmetry (if available).
+DFT functional labeled if canonical.

+.. psivar:: TD-fctl ROOT 0 -> ROOT m ROTATORY STRENGTH (LEN) - h SYMMETRY TD-fctl ROOT 0 -> ROOT m ROTATORY STRENGTH (VEL) - h SYMMETRY

+   The rotatory strength in length or velocity gauge of named method from ground state to root m in h symmetry (if available).
+DFT functional labeled if canonical.

 .. psivar:: THERMAL ENERGY

    Total thermal energy E [Eh] at given temperature.